JodisKripe/MixLoader/README.md

 - [x] RC4 encryption for the shellcode
 - [x] OLLVM compilation for Obfuscation
 - [x] Fetch shellcode and key from a remote source
+- [x] Use Function callback

 ## Post compilation steps
 - Sign the Binary (Legitimate Certificate or LazySign)

 ## Branch Description
-- This will fetch the shellcode and the rc4 key from a remote source, rest is the same as diskload
+- This will fetch the shellcode and the rc4 key from a remote source
+- The execution will be done by a Function callback.
+The current function being used for callback is EnumWindows

 ## Overall Goals
 - [X] Add Branch for AES Encryption for the shellcode